We may earn a commission when you click on the affiliate links in this post.

 Get Creative with Your Pirate Ship Cake

-This recipe really gives you a chance to be creative!
-You can add plastic pirate figures, gold coins and gold sprinkles, whatever you can to make it the best pirate cake ever!
-(These links give an example of what’s available on Amazon.
-As an Amazon Associate I earn from qualifying purchases.)
+- Decorate – This recipe gives you a chance to be creative!
+You can add plastic pirate figures, gold coins, gold sprinkles, or whatever you can to make it the best pirate cake ever!

-If you want to really take it to the next level you could add more of the blue frosting around the sides and put plastic sea creature figures!
+- Frosting – If you want to take it to the next level you could add more of the blue frosting around the sides and put plastic sea creature figures!
 The possibilities are as endless as the open sea!
 Feel free to leave your ideas in the comments!
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Pirate Ship Cake